 Virtual NSLI-Y will be offered in Fall 2021 (Sept – Dec) and in Winter 2022 (Jan – March).
 There will be two separate application cycles.
 Students may only take part in one Virtual NSLI-Y program.

 Classes for the Fall 2021 program will begin the week of September 13 and continue through the week of November 15 for ten weeks of instruction.
 Pre-program activities will take place in August and September.
-The application deadline for the Fall 2021 program is June 10, 2021.
+The application for the Fall 2021 program is has closed.

 Classes for the Winter 2022 program will begin the week of January 10 and continue through the week of March 14 for ten weeks of instruction.
 Pre-program activities will take place in December and January.
 Application deadline for the Winter 2022 program is October 20, 2021.

-In total, there will be at least 30 hours of formal, synchronous instruction for the Virtual NSLI-Y program.
-Participants should also expect 3 hours of pre-program preparation before the first session (Student Orientation, pre-program assignments, and a Test Session), up to 3 hours of assignments or homework per week outside of class sessions, and additional optional meetings (for student community-building, cultural opportunities, etc.) outside of regular class times.
+In total, the Virtual NSLI-Y program offers a minimum of 30 hours of formal, synchronous instruction.
+Participants should also expect 3 hours of pre-program preparation before the first session (student orientation, pre-program assignments, and a practice session), up to 3 hours of assignments or homework per week outside of class sessions, and additional optional meetings (for student community-building, cultural opportunities, etc.) outside of regular class times.

 Sessions will be 90 minutes each, twice per week.
 Individual class dates depend on a student’s class schedule (see options below).
 Attendance requirements will apply.

 Virtual NSLI-Y applicants will indicate their preferences for class times in the application.
 Applicants must rank all schedule options.
 Those selected for the scholarship will be informed of their status and class placement by early August 2021 for the Fall 2021 program and in November/December 2021 for the Winter 2022 program.
 Preferences are not guaranteed as class placement will depends on teacher availability and other factors. *Virtual NSLI-Y sessions will not take place on U.S. federal holidays; schedule adjustments to account for this will be communicated to students.*